 History of the Turkish Alphabet

 Soon after the Turkish Republic was declared Law No:1353 dated 1st November 1928 changed the alphabet to Roman letters from the previous Ottoman arabic script.
 The Ottoman script was did not adequately cover the phonetics of Turkish.
-Mustafa Kemal Atatürk introduced the new Latin alphabet overnight.
+Mustafa Kemal Atatürk introduced the new Latin alphabet overnight, including some special letters:.

 The Turkish Alphabet